 Lotsberg is much in demand as a teacher and orchestra leader, working regularly in recent years with TrondheimSolistene and as a teacher at the Barratt Due Music Institute in Oslo.

-Since 2007 Geir Inge Lotsberg has played a Joseph Guarnerius filius Andrae from 1703, on loan from Dextra Musica AS, a company started by the financial services group DnB NOR.
+Since 2007 Geir Inge Lotsberg has played a Joseph Guarnerius filius Andrae from 1703, provided by Dextra Musica AS.

 Geir Inge Lotsberg was born in 1969 and comes from the town of Elverum.
 He